barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 such things.
 For a struct of 1-byte character and 2-byte "short" integer one may allocate 3 bytes.
 But those 3 bytes should play well with 4-byte memory access command.
 In particular if our struct is stored in array of such.
-So compiler *pad* 3-bytes to 4 by adding one non-mininful byte.
+So compiler *pad* 3-bytes to 4 by adding one non-meaningful byte.
 And similarly the "short" integer in struct will come to even memory address thus facilitating some operations.